Lacrymology/states/mongodb/doc/metrics.rst

 The numRequests field is a counter of the total number of distinct requests that the server has received.
-Use this value to provide context for the bytesIn and bytesOut values to ensure that MongoDB's network utilization is consistent with expectations and application use.
+Use this value to provide context for the bytesIn and bytesOut values to ensure that :doc:`/mongodb/doc/index`\ 's network utilization is consistent with expectations and application use.

 network_per_sec:bytesIn
 ~~~~~~~~~~~~~~~~~~~~~~~